IRNAS/brother_ql_web/README.md

 ## brother\_ql\_web\partsbox

 This is a web service to print labels in particula to use with [PartsBox](http://partsbox.com) Service on on Brother QL label printers.
-N0te: Higly experimental implementation presently with proof-of-code implementation - needs rework to support and validate most edge-cases.
+Note: Higly experimental implementation presently with proof-of-code implementation - needs rework to support and validate most edge-cases.

 You need Python 3 for this software to work.